wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 	 # yum install wazuh-api

-4. Once the process is completed, you can check the service status with:
+4. Once the process is complete, you can check the service status with:

   a) For Systemd: